 You need to learn how to do this yourself.

 You might think that hiring me or someone else as a consultant is the answer to this dilemma.
 That sometimes works, but for many nonprofits (yours?), it's not the right answer either.
 First of all, it's expensive.
-My bare minimum consulting engagement is $5,000, and depending on what you need done, projects can run up to $30,000 (and many nonprofit marketing consultants and agencies charge much more . . . much, much more).
-You'll get some great work done, but hiring a consultant doesn't solve the fundamental problem:
+My bare minimum consulting engagement is $5,000, and is more often $20,000 - $30,000.
+Many nonprofit marketing consultants and agencies charge much more . . . much, much more.

 What you really need is a mentor.